Rebroadcast: Spellbound World Premiere and CTC’s Disney’s Frozen

 Live at National Coming Out Day Luncheon

 Here is the recording of our live episode from Quorum’s National Coming Out Day Luncheon.
 Quorum is Minnesota’s award-winning LGBTQ+ and Allied Chamber of Commerce.
-Hosted by J.P.
-Der Boghossian, it features co-host Andi Otto from Twin Cities PRIDE Amplified and Ellie Krug host of Illegal Trans Woman.
-Plus, guests from the luncheon join us…
+Hosted by John Parker, it features co-host Andi Otto from Twin Cities PRIDE Amplified and Ellie Krug host of Illegal Trans Woman.
+Plus, guests from the luncheon join us to…

 Read More